abhyast-ai/forecast-pioneer/README.md

 # Forecast Pioneer 📊🚀

-Welcome to the Forecast Pioneer repository, home to an innovative prototype designed to organize and manage forecasts effectively using an intuitive grid-based system.
+Welcome to the Forecast Pioneer repository, home to an innovative prototype designed to organize and manage forecasts effectively using an grid-based system.

 ## Application Prototype  📝